 Jaime's Spanish Village has been in the same spot and used the same menu since the 1930s.

 Scholzgarten restaurant is the oldest business in Texas.
 Opened in 1866.

 The owner's brother was Sgt.
 Carter, the actor from Hogan's Heroes.

 The Salt Lick has great BQ and Chuys is recommended as well.

 Hi!
-You will find a list of some of the good restaurants in Texas here athttp://en.wikipedia.org/wiki/List_of_casual_dining_restaurant_chains about 8 years ago
+You will find a list of some of the good restaurants in Texas here athttp://en.wikipedia.org/wiki/List_of_casual_dining_restaurant_chains over 8 years ago

 Definitely second the Chuy's!
 I work there and eat most of my meals there.
 Make sure to ask for creamy jalapeno when they bring your complimentary chips and salsa!
 Boom boom is a great sauce too for your burrito or enchilada.

 I was actually unaware that there is such a thing as pork-based bbq.
 All the aforementioned bbq places are fabulous.

 In a couple weeks, a New York Italian restaurant will be opening in the W hotel called Coal Vine's.
 I'll be working there and if it's anything like the one I worked at in Dallas, it will be phenomenal.
-It specializes in New York style pizza, thin crust cooked in a coal burning oven, but also has salads, appetizers(salmon tartar is amazing!), pasta, and fish dishes. about 8 years ago
+It specializes in New York style pizza, thin crust cooked in a coal burning oven, but also has salads, appetizers(salmon tartar is amazing!), pasta, and fish dishes. over 8 years ago